salonikumawat28/learningJavaScript/nodejs-cheatsheet.md

 6. What is mainModule in package.json?
 When we run `meteor run`, then meteor checks the value of mainModule in package.json.
 It goes to those mainModule files to run server and client.

+7. What happens when you run `meteor run`?
+On running `meteor run`, the main module file of the server is started.
+Client's main module is not started. mainModule is found from package.json

-7. What usually happens in main module of server?
+8. What usually happens in main module of server?
 We run `Meteor.startup()` to start up the server.
 This does a lot of things: i) it starts the http server, ii) it starts the application server, iii) it starts the database server.
 After all these servers are started, we can run a method of our own.
 For example: pre populating the database.

-8. What happens when you run `meteor run`?
-On running `meteor run`, the main module file of the server is started.
-Client's main module is not started.
+9. How to create a mongodb collection or make updates in it using meteor?
+Meteor has a library called mongo.
+We can use this library to create a collection object.
+We can use this collection object to insert or make updates in the collection. `new Mongo.Collection('appointmentProfile')` is used to create a collection called appointment profile.
+Mongo library of meteor takes care of creating the database connections etc.

+10. Why do we use `Accounts` library to create/update users instead of directly creating users using `users` collection?
+`users` collection usually invoves security, authentication etc. For this, Meteor provides us `Accounts` library in which it handles all the security, authentication etc. So we use `Accounts` library instead of directly creating users.

+11. Which library `Accounts` library uses to encrypt the password?
+`bcrypt`